Chat with us, powered by LiveChat

 Special permits

-While determining your vehicle’s taxable gross weight, keep in mind that you do not take into account weights declared on vehicles with special temporary travel permits.
-These permits allow a vehicle to operate:
+When determining your vehicle's taxable gross weight, exclude weights declared on vehicles with special temporary travel permits.
+These permits allow a vehicle to -

-It is important to note that special permits do not apply if the vehicle exceeds the total amount of time covered - which is 60 days or more than 2 months - during a taxable year.
+However, it's essential to remember that these special permits do not apply if the vehicle exceeds the total allowed time, which is 60 days or more than 2 months during a taxable year.

 Frequently Asked Questions